kavorite/spaider/README.md

 # What is this?

 This program crawls a domain and tries to find all of the documents on it for conditioning an AI.
-Currently that just means it takes anything with a `text` content type that is under 500KiB, and if HTML, converts it to markdown, before writing it to standard output.
+Currently, that means it takes anything with a `text/*` content type that is under 500KiB, and if HTML, converts it to markdown, before writing it to standard output.
+See [changelog.md](changelog.md) for added bells and whistles.

 # How do I use this?